poldracklab/poldracklab.github.io/labguide/research/coding_standards.md

 ## Python packaging

-For projects that aim to develop pip-installable packages should follow current best-practices in Python Packing.
+For projects that aim to develop pip-installable packages should follow current best-practices in Python Packaging.
 As of May 2024, this is outlined in [this blog post](https://effigies.gitlab.io/posts/python-packaging-2023/) by lab member Chris Markiewicz.